CWolfs/MissionControl-Site/docs/features/reuse-of-story-maps.md

 title: Reuse of Story Maps
 ---

 When using custom contract types you will encounter maps used in the story contracts.
-Mission Control is able to built the custom contracts into any map so it can make use of the well built story maps.
+Mission Control is able to build the custom contracts into any map so it can make use of the well built story maps.